-First, try to imagine the place you were baptized.
-Most likely, you were baptized in a church, and it might have been the same church you attend today.
+My dear brothers and sisters, God uses the sacrament of water to give his divine life to those who believe in him.
+Let us turn to him, and ask him to pour his gift of life from this font on the children he has chosen.
+(Rite of Baptism for Children, 53) you attend today.
 Picture yourself arriving at the place of Baptism.
 Envision your parents, your godmother and godfather, and maybe even your grandparents, aunts, uncles, and cousins, all coming to church with you.
-Or, maybe it's just you and your mom and a godparent arriving for your Baptism.
+Or maybe it's just you and your mom and a godparent arriving for your Baptism.
 Imagine your family waiting for the priest to come and greet you.

-One of the first things that would have happened at your Baptism is that the priest would have asked some questions.
-Guess what one of the first questions is?
-Here's a hint: In chapter 1, we talked about the importance of being called by name.
-Can you guess the question?
-It is "What name do you give your child?"
-Naming is so incredibly important.
-Your parents are presenting you to the community.
-The parish is receiving you by name.
-And God is claiming you to be his own-by name.
+One of the first things that would have happened at your Baptism is that the priest would have asked some questions, and the first one is pretty basic.
+In chapter 1, we already talked about the importance of being called by name.
+Well, the first question asked at Baptism is "What name do you give your child?"
+Naming a person is so incredibly important that the Church makes it the first part of the baptismal rite.
+Your parents are taking a big step when they present you to the community, and the parish happily receives you by name.
+This signifies that God is claiming you to be his own-by name.